 The smallest examples of pseudoprimes (composite PRPs) are the following.
 (There are more examples on the glossary page "probable prime ".)

-It is interesting to note that in 1950 Lehmer, using the weaker definition an = a (mod n) for probable/pseudo-prime, discovered 2*73*1103 = 161038 is an even "pseudoprime" base two.
+It is interesting to note that in 1950 Lehmer, using the weaker definition an ≡ a (mod n) for probable/pseudo-prime, discovered 2*73*1103 = 161038 is an even "pseudoprime" base two.
 See [Ribenboim95 Chpt.
 2viii] for a summary of results and history--including a debunking of the Chinese connection.
-Richard Pinch lists the pseudoprimes to 1013 (by various definitions) in the PSP directory of his FTP server.
+Richard Pinch lists the pseudoprimes to 1021 (by various definitions) in at his website.

 There may be relatively few pseudoprimes, but there are still infinitely many of them for every base a>1, so we need a tougher test.
 One way to make this test more accurate is to use multiple bases (check base 2, then 3, then 5,...).
 But still we run into an interesting obstacle called the Carmichael numbers.

 Definition: The composite integer n is a Carmichael number if an-1≡1 (mod n) for every integer a relatively prime to n.

 Here is the bad news: repeated PRP tests of a Carmichael number will fail to show that it is composite until we run across one of its factors.
 Though Carmichael number are 'rare' (only 2,163 are less than 25,000,000,000), it has recently been shown that there are infinitely many [AGP94].
 The Carmichael numbers under 100,000 are

 561, 1105, 1729, 2465, 2821, 6601, 8911, 10585, 15841, 29341, 41041, 46657, 52633, 62745, 63973, and 75361.

 Richard Pinch lists the Carmichael's to 1016 at his FTP site (see [Pinch93]).